LAST UPDATED: 3/6/26 – Guide to Hiking the Inca Trail

 Bus

 To take the bus, you will need to catch a bus to Urubamba from the Grau Street terminal.
-Buses leave every 15 minutes between dawn and roughly 6:30pm, and the bus ride can take anywhere between 90-120 minutes.
-Fares for the bus are roughly $1.25 US.
+Buses leave every 15 minutes between dawn and roughly 6:30pm, and the bus ride can take anywhere between 90 and 120 minutes.
+Fares for the bus are roughly$1.25 US.
 When you get to Urubamba, cross over to the other side of the terminal and take a shared minibus to the Ollantaytambo train station.

-The fare for the minibusses is roughly $0.55 US and the ride typically takes around 30 minutes.
-This means, all together, you should plan for it to take around three hours to get to the Ollantaytambo train station from Cusco by bus.
+The fare for the minibuses is roughly $0.55 US, and the ride typically takes around 30 minutes.
+This means, together, you should plan for it to take around three hours to get to the Ollantaytambo train station from Cusco by bus.

 Once you arrive at the Ollantaytambo train station, you will take the train towards Machu Picchu until you get to kilometer 104.
 Here, you will disembark the train and begin your hike to Machu Picchu.
 The first part of the hike is a four-hour uphill climb to Wiñay Wayna, where you will get to enjoy the Incan archeological site and take a break before continuing on the hike.